 After receiving your diploma cover, exit on the center ramp, which also has side railing, and go down the center aisle to have your picture taken in the back of arena.
 Students then return via the center aisle to their original location.

 Students using a wheelchair or scooter return to their original location via the side aisle after having your picture taken at the back of the arena.

 If you need special seating arrangements or help crossing the stage, please email email@example.com

 Student speakers rotate by year and are chosen by the designated college in early spring.
-For 2019, student speakers will be from the Swenson College of Science and Engineering in the morning and from School of Fine Arts in the afternoon.
+For 2020, student speakers will be from the College of Liberal Arts in the morning and from the School of FIne Arts in the afternoon.

 End of the Ceremony

 At the end of the ceremony, faculty Marshals and student stage managers will guide students via the center aisle, to exit AMSOIL at the back of the arena, by the same doors they entered and then will exit outside.
 We recommend students and their guests plan ahead with a location to meet after the ceremony.
 Please do not congregate or stand in the driveways.
 In the event of intense rain or severe weather, students will be dismissed via the exit to the left of the stage (Zamboni door) and proceed back to the DECC Arena where students lined up.

 It is not possible to process final grades and prepare degree lists in time to present diplomas on Commencement day.
 Instead, you will receive a diploma cover when you cross the stage.
 Assuming all graduation requirements have been met, diplomas are mailed to students within three months following the end of the semester in which a student applied to graduate.
 Holds may prevent you from ordering a transcript or receiving your diploma.
 Check MyU for any holds on your record.
 All diplomas are the same size.